zachmccabe/beijing/docs/faq.md

 This book isn't for everyone.
 There are no reviews of tourist attractions.
 There are no lessons about f-stops or composition, either.

-## Wait, do I need to be a pro to use this book?
+## Wait, do you need to be a pro to use this book?

 Nope.
 The only thing I assume is that you're new to China.
 The Field Guide helps you get to know Beijing from a photographer's perspective.